jsafrane/scratch/storage-tests.md

 go run hack/e2e.go  -- --test  --test_args="
     --ginkgo.focus=\\[sig-storage\\]
     --ginkgo.skip=\\[Disruptive\\]|\\[Flaky\\]|\\[Serial\\]|\\[Feature:([^V]|V[^o]|Vo[^l]|Vol[^u]|Volu[^m]|Volum[^e]|Volume[^s]).*\\]|\\[NodeFeature:.+\\]"
+```

 Notice complicated `--skip` - we want `Feature:Volumes` in and all other features out.
-It might be better to re-tag `Feat
+It might be better to re-tag `[Feature:Volumes]` to `[Volumes]`, but then it needs to be skipped in all other jobs.
-```

 ## Future directions
 Out of scope of this proposal:
 * Refactor tests for individual features so we can test the feature with all volume plugins that support it.